Unsupervised Detection and Clustering of Malicious TLS Flows: Evaluation

-For the training, we use 90\% of the network traces from the sb-small dataset as positive class (minus benign flows for models with filtering) and three days of traffic from the research network as the negative class.
+For the training, we use 90\% of the network traces from the SB-small dataset as positive class (minus benign flows for models with filtering) and three days of traffic from the research network as the negative class.
 For the research network traffic, we run Joy in parallel with the TLS log collection since Joy requires network traces as input and cannot process directly our TLS logs.
-For the testing, we use the remaining 10\% traces of sb-small and an extra day of traffic from the research network.
+For the testing, we use the remaining 10\% traces of SB-small and an extra day of traffic from the research network.
 Two small differences in feature extraction between Joy and our approach are that Joy is not able to process a portion of SSLv2 flows and that it classifies any flow, even those that do not complete the TLS handshake.
 To make the comparison as fair as possible, we exclude both cases so that the comparison happens on the same flows.

 Table~\ref{tab:comparison} summarizes the comparison.
-Using Joy without modifications (joy-polluted) produces a very large number of false positives and overall a low 0.22 F1-score.
+Using Joy without modifications (joy-polluted) produces a very large number of FPs and overall a low 0.22 F1-score.
 This indicates that Joy is learning to differentiate sandbox traffic (mostly TLS 1.0) from traffic from the research network (mostly TLS 1.2 and 1.3).
-This is confirmed by the difference between joy-unpolluted-exc and joy-unpolluted-inc. When, during training, Joy is told that benign traffic in the sandbox is not necessarily malicious (joy-unpolluted-inc), the accuracy greatly improves as many false positives are removed pushing the F1 score from 0.22 up to 0.82.
-However, false negatives increase significantly because Joy is forced to relax its model that now has to account for some sandbox traffic not being malicious.
+This is confirmed by the difference between joy-unpolluted-exc and joy-unpolluted-inc. When, during training, Joy is told that benign traffic in the sandbox is not necessarily malicious (joy-unpolluted-inc), the accuracy greatly improves as many FPs are removed pushing the F1 score from 0.22 up to 0.82.
+However, FNs increase significantly because Joy is forced to relax its model that now has to account for some sandbox traffic not being malicious.
 In contrast, our \mlalgorithm approach captures different types of traffic from a family in their own clusters, producing a tighter model.
 Our \mlalgorithm detector outperforms all Joy models, achieving a F1 score of 0.91, compared to 0.82 for Joy's best model.